citusdata/citus_docs/installation/single_machine.rst

 Single-Node Citus
 -----------------

-If you are a developer looking to try Citus out on your machine, the guides below will help you get started quickly.
+To install Citus open source packages on a single node, the installation instructions below will help you get started quickly.
+Single-node Citus is useful for initial development and testing, as well as a way to start small in production and get ready for future scale and growth.

 .. toctree::